 Michelle Bombe began teaching at Hope in 1991.
-She serves as the chair of the department and resident costume designer and the director of theatre.
-As director of theatre, she is responsible for the production program of the department and overseeing all aspects of the theatre program.
+She serves as the chair of the department and resident costume designer.
+As department chair, she is responsible for the academic program of the department and overseeing all aspects of the theatre program.

 Michelle teaches courses in costume design, principles of design and introduction to theatre practice.
 She also enjoys teaching Senior Seminar and First Year Seminars.

 Michelle has designed costumes or mentors her advanced student designers for all of the theatre productions at Hope.
 Michelle enjoys the faculty-student research that is part of the preparation for every production.
 She cites creating the “world of the play” as the most satisfying part of the costume design process.
 Some of Michelle’s most enjoyable experiences at Hope have been producing productions with many guest artists including Nathan Allen, artistic director of The House Theatre of Chicago, which resulted in the 2007 production of Rose and The Rime, which was selected to tour to the Region III Kennedy Center American College Theatre Festival and the honor to be selected to travel to the National Festival in Washington, D.C., in 2008.

 In addition to teaching and advising, Michelle has been very active in campus governance.
 She was elected a faculty trustee on the Hope College Board of Trustees for a term from 2008–2012.
 Michelle has chaired the Professional Interests Committee, the Administrative Affairs Board and the Campus Life Board, and has served on the Campus Climate Committee, the GLCA Academic Council, the Committee to Evaluate the Core Curriculum, the Strategic Thinking Council, the CrossRoads Advisory Committee and the President’s Advisory Committee.

 Areas of expertise